Mount Seymour Snowshoe Trail – Table of Contents

 A map of the parking lots is here.
 Google Map directions are available here.

-Other great snowshoe hikes in this area
+Other great snowshoe trails in this area

 - Dog Mountain (easy)